The Whipping Cult

 i.
 Introduction

-As you can probably imagine, it was the literal whipping that made them newspaper curios in the 1950s, but The Whipping Cult is a notable early entry in the history of modern cults for two other important reasons.
+As you can probably imagine, it was the whipping that made them newspaper curios in the 1950s, but there are two other reasons The Whipping Cult is a notable early entry in the history of modern cults.

-Marie Doyle was a stocky, Midwestern housewife and mother in her 40s who also happened to be charismatic in the minds of a few couples at a Baptist church she attended in a neighborhood called Powderhorn Park.
+Marie Doyle was a stocky, Midwestern housewife and mother in her 40s.
+She also happened to be charismatic in the minds of a few couples at a Baptist church she attended in the neighborhood of Powderhorn Park.
 Once she accumulated a few followers, Marie formed her own house of worship where the doctrine she dictated was strictly enforced.

-Of course, men typically hold the highest offices in the cultiverse, but Marie really outdid herself in proving that a woman can be every bit as disgusting a man given the right stimuli, and that kind of pioneer spirit shouldn’t go unnoticed.
-Doyle was, YAS QUEEN, a real bad lady.
-Children were traumatized, some people were brutally murdered.
+Of course, men typically hold the highest offices in the cultiverse.
+Men are more likely to be hellbent controlling psychopaths than women.
+But Marie Doyle proves that under the right set of circumstances a woman can be every bit as disgusting a man, and that kind of pioneer spirit shouldn’t go unnoticed.
+Recognize QUEEN, Doyle was a real bad lady.
+Children were traumatized, some people were brutally murdered a manner you’d get on the first guess.

 skynews-spice-girls-brits-geri-haliwell_4677253.jpg

-Another notable thing about The Whipping Cult is that journalists of the day actually called it a cult, which was a rare distinction back in the day.
+The other notable thing about The Whipping Cult is that journalists of the day actually called it a cult, which was a rare distinction.
 Today the word has a more secular connotation and we recognize groups with no religious affiliation like NXIVM as cults.
 Back then, editorial standards seemed to only deploy “cult” when the situation fit the precise dictionary definition of a small religious organization with an unorthodox doctrine with the obvious kicker that whatever they were up to was clearly and obviously against societal standards.
+No groups with members in high society were ever called cults, interestingly enough.
+The whipping cult was mostly blue collar, and ripe for sounding the alarm.

-In Minnesota, where The Whipping Cult exclusively practiced, the word “cult” had never been used in the newspapers to describe an organization in the region before Marie jumped into the frame.
-Readers were sensitive to the term it seems, particularly if it involved a Christian group.
-Of course, there were cults in the area before The Whipping Cult, they just evaded an official classification.
-Marie’s church was just such a catastrophe The Minneapolis Star’s hand was more or less forced into the editorial decision.
-Post-Whipping Cult, the paper wouldn’t use the term again for well over a decade.
-That’s how special The Whipping Cult was.
+In Minnesota, where The Whipping Cult exclusively practiced, the word “cult” had never been used in the newspapers to describe a regional organization before Marie Doyle jumped into the frame.
+Readers were sensitive to the term, particularly if it involved a Christian group.
+This wasn’t the first cult in Minnesota; the others just evaded classification.
+Marie’s church the perfect catastrophe to force the hand of The Minneapolis Star’s editorial team.
+Also interesting: post-Whipping Cult, the paper wouldn’t use the term again in its pages for well over a decade.
+That’s how special The Whipping was.

-“The Whipping Cult” is a name the press used.
-The church she created never got around to giving itself a name.
+“The Whipping Cult” is a name invented by the press.
+The church Marie created never got around to giving itself a name.
+This probably had as much to do with secrecy as it did the congregation blowing their whipping loads early in the endeavor.

 ii.
 Alice

-Like cults do, Doyle’s grew quietly.
-The “church” was located in a not-so-big house in the Minneapolis suburb of Lauderdale.
-By the time this cult got busted up, seven adults and seven children were living in the single family home.
+Like cults do, Marie Doyle’s group grew quietly.
+The “church” was located in a small house in the Minneapolis suburb of Lauderdale.
+By the time they got busted up, seven adults and seven children were living on top of each other in the home.

-Every few days, members who lived in the city would come over to gather in the living room, sing traditional songs, recite Bible passages and, of course, that signature on-brand activity they were crazy about.
-There’s a reason they weren’t called The Singing Cult or whatever.
-They believed in the devil and they believed there was only one way to drive him out of a “sinner.”
-Literally.
+Mass was frequent.
+Every few days, members who lived in the city would come over to gather in the living room, sing traditional songs, recite Bible passages and, of course, whip the living shit out of each other.
+There’s a reason they weren’t called The Singing Cult even though there was singing.
+The cult believed in the devil and they believed there was only one way to drive him out of a sinner once his hands were in you.
+That is literally.
 With a whip.

-The cult likely would have gone unnoticed to the wider world until the whippings turned deadly if not for a woman named Alice Christensen, who almost died in 1950.
-Alice and her husband were one of the young couples in The Whipping Cult, and Alice was pretty displeased about the church her husband dragged her into.
-She was so upset about it, in fact, that she started the car she shared with her husband in their garage with the door closed and the car’s windows open and proceeded to nap in the driver’s seat until her exhaust-poisoned body was discovered by Mr. Christensen and she was rushed to a hospital.
+The cult likely would have gone unnoticed to The Star before the whippings turned deadly if not for a woman named Alice Christensen, who almost died herself in 1950.
+Alice and her husband were one of the young couples in The Whipping Cult, and Alice was displeased about the church her husband dragged her into.
+Whipping is not for everybody.
+Alice was so upset about the club, in fact, she started the car she shared with her husband in their garage.
+She had the door closed and the car’s windows open.
+Alice napped in the driver’s seat until her exhaust-poisoned body was discovered by Mr. Christensen and she was rushed to a hospital.

-When the doctors heard Alice’s story, they did what was a more common treatment way back then for a woman who’d just been brutally abused: they sent her to a room with padded walls against her will indefinitely.
-They concluded she was nuts.
+When the doctors heard Alice’s story, they did what was a common for a woman who’d just been brutally abused: they sent her to the looney farm indefinitely.
+Apparently, she was nuts.

-However, even though the professionals thought Alice was insane, it was a crime that she tried to kill herself.
+It was a crime that Alice tried to kill herself.
 The police had to fill out a report and interview people close to her.
-A reporter at The Minneapolis Star caught wind of this bizarre story and followed up with interviews of their own.
+A reporter at The Minneapolis Star caught wind of this bizarre story from a primary source and followed up with an interview of their own.

 What the Star found were a whole bunch of happy congregants who didn’t understand what the fuss over Alice was all about.
-These people were unashamed that they were in the church and that whipping was involved, and they stuck to their version of events: The Bible gave them the green light to flay each other with a three-foot whip and Marie Doyle said it was what God wanted, so there was nothing wrong with it.
+These people were hiding that they were in a church where whipping was elemental, and they stuck to their version of events: The Bible gave them the green light to flay each other with specifically a three-foot whip, and Marie Doyle said it was what God wanted, she was a prophet, so there was nothing wrong with the practice.

-Everyone also admitted that Marie was in charge and when questioned, Marie seemed to take extreme pride in her church.
-She simply quoted some of the scripture that she was using to justify the violence when the reporters asked her what the whipping was about.
+Everyone also admitted that Marie was in charge and when they were questioned, and Marie seemed to take extreme pride in her church publically, so they were a green, unexperienced cult.
+Marie quoted scripture she was using to justify the violence when the reporters asked about it.

-The First Amendment is pretty damn clear about the right to practice whatever religion you choose to in America.
-It’s also impossible for there to be any crime in whipping someone if the person being whipped is cool with it and everyone interviewed thought whipping was cooler than Elvis.
+The First Amendment is clear about the right to practice whatever religion you choose in America.
+It’s also impossible for there to be any crime in whipping the skin off someone if the person being whipped is cool with it and everyone interviewed thought whipping was cooler than Elvis.

 A woman in her 60s named Anna Halverson defended the whippings to the Star.
 She said the beatings helped free her “from the bonds of Satan.”